-The game’s intro doesn’t show a lot of backstory, so reading the manual before playing the game it’s highly recommended.
-The backstory is basically this: an omnipotent computer called AM, after a nuclear apocalypse (of which AM might have provoked), saves the last five humans from said apocalypse, but when reaching the height of his omnipotence, AM found a great hate for Humanity and for more than 100 years, dedicates itself in torturing the last humans, preventing their deaths by torture or even old age.
+The game’s intro doesn’t show a lot of backstory, so reading the manual before playing the game is highly recommended.
+The backstory is basically this: an omnipotent computer called AM, after a nuclear apocalypse (which AM might have provoked), saves the last five humans from said apocalypse, but when reaching the height of his omnipotence, AM found a great hate for Humanity and for more than 100 years, dedicates itself in torturing the last humans, preventing their deaths by torture or even old age by granting them immortality.

-After choosing your character, AM then sends him or her to a scenario where each character must find out the objective of said scenario and fulfill it.
-However, they must also confront their past, fears and shortcomings in order to succeed in their respective scenarios.
-However, there are different ways to solve the puzzles and each character has the option of following their basic instincts or learn the human qualities that evaded their past lives in order to raise their karma level.
+After choosing your character, AM then sends him or her to a scenario where each character must find out the objective of said scenario and fulfill it to escape.
+However, they must also confront their past, their fears and their own shortcomings in order to succeed in their respective scenarios.
+However, there are different ways to solve the puzzles and each character has the option to follow their basic instincts or learn the human qualities that evaded their past lives in order to raise their karma level.

 The karma level is measured by each character’s background colour in their respective portrait, located in the bottom-left corner of the screen.
 It ranges from black to white, going through several colours.
-It gets lighter for every “good” action and darker with each “bad” action, including reading each character’s Psych Profile, which provides clues to solve the puzzles.
-The reason for the karma level is only revealed at the final part of the game, but believe me, it helps to try and finish each scenario with the highest possible karma.
+It gets lighter for every “good” action and darker for every “bad” action, including reading each character’s Psych Profile, which provides clues to solve the puzzles.
+The reason for the karma level is only revealed during the final part of the game, but believe me, it helps to try and finish each scenario with the highest possible karma.

 The screen is divided in two sections: the main section, where the action occurs and the bottom section, where the character portrait, the action menu and the inventory are located.
-The interface is very reminiscent of the SCUMM engine by Lucasarts, although it’s lacking some common action verbs, like “open” and “pull”.
-But usually it’s “use” the most commonly one used for such actions.
+The interface is very reminiscent of the SCUMM engine by Lucasarts, although it’s lacking some common action verbs, like “open” or “pull”.
+But you can use “use” for such actions.

 The graphics are very detailed and quite good, although not very colourful (with some exceptions).
-But then again, in such a dark-themed game, a dark colour palette for most of it makes sense.
+But then again, in such a dark-themed game, a dark colour palette for most makes sense.
+The sprites are also quite detailed, albeit a bit small.
 The animation is equally good.
-The sound is great, be it the sound effects, the voice quality; although the voice acting ranges from great (Ellison’s AM is deliciously hammy!) to bad (I’m not a big fan of using actual children to voice kids); and the soundtrack, which is also quite good in providing a proper atmosphere.
+The sound is great, be it the sound effects or the voice quality; although the voice acting ranges from great (Ellison’s AM is deliciously hammy!) to bad (I’m not a big fan of using actual children to voice kid characters); and the soundtrack, which is also quite good in providing a proper atmosphere.

 The puzzles, however, can be quite hard (especially in the final part) with a lot of pixel-hunting and backtracking.
 In fact, for almost every puzzle solved, you need to backtrack to previous screens to look for new objects, situations or characters to interact in order to move the story along.
 I’m not ashamed to admit that I had to use a walkthrough several times, especially at the end, since reading the Psych Profile for clues lowers the karma level.

-But I do like the freedom given to the nature of your characters, because your karma level influences the type of ending you can get, ranging from terrible (the canon ending in the original short-story) to the best ending, all of it which gives the game some replay value, something that’s quite rare in graphic adventures.
+But I do like the freedom given to the nature of your characters, because your karma level influences the type of ending you can get, ranging from terrible (the canon ending in the original short-story) to the best ending.
+All of this gives the game some replay value, something that’s quite rare in graphic adventures.

 Also, the characters were substantially changed from the original short-story and given a deeper characterisation, making them really fleshed out when you find out their backstory.
-Of course, there was a little controversy when Benny’s backstory was drastically changed, but there are still some hints of it here and there when playing his scenario.
+Of course, there was a little controversy when Benny’s backstory was also drastically changed, but there are still some hints of the original characterisation here and there when playing his scenario.

-In conclusion, I Have No Mouth… isn’t a perfect graphic adventure from a puzzle solving perspective, but the premise, the story and the characters more than tip the balance in its favour.
-Regardless to say that I recommend it, although it might be very hard for newcomers to the genre.
+In conclusion, I Have No Mouth… isn’t a perfect graphic adventure from a puzzle solving perspective, but the premise, the story, the themes and the characters more than tip the balance to its favour.
+Regardless to say that I recommend it, although it might be hard for newcomers to the genre.

 I Have No Mouth… was very acclaimed by most critics, even winning some awards, but it sold poorly.
 Most of its success come in more recent years, becoming a cult classic and increasing Ellison’s fame as a writer, although he personally prefered to stick to writing short-stories, novellas and screenplays.

 You can buy it here on GOG.com, here on Steam, here on Google Play or here on the Apple Store for iPhone and iPad.
-Both the GOG.com and Steam versions come bundled with the original short-story in PDF format and the soundtrack.
+Both the GOG and Steam versions come bundled with the original short-story in PDF format and the game’s soundtrack.